technoknol/Zend-2-Login-Access-Control-Demo/README.md

 Both means to throw a dice are available in the corresponding service page which contains some Javascript using JQuery.

+## Persistence With Doctrine ORM

+Three entities have been created: *Client*, *Order* and *OrderLine*.
+There is a one-to-many relationship between clients and orders, and another one-to-many relationship between orders and order lines.

+Some basic functionalities to add or delete entities have been implemented too.

 ## Testing

 Some PHP unit tests for controllers and the roll-a-dice service have been